tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

         ...
 ```

 The `onComplete:activateButton` specifies that once the tween is finished, JavaScript must call a function named `activateButton`.
-Define that function, and set the `y` attribute of the coffee in the mug to `310` (to have it start empty):
+Define that function, and set the `y` attribute of the coffee in the cup to `310` (to have it start empty):

 ```html
         ...